 The following scenario describes a typical exchange of clinical information using MHDS.
 Dr. Suwati works for New Hope Medical Partners which provides her with an EMR system.
 Her patient, Mary Gomez, just explained to the doctor that she was recently hospitalized at Norwalk General Hospital.
 Dr. Suwati would like to review the medical records that documented Mary's hospital stay.
 Using her EMR, Dr. Suwati searches for recent documents for Mary Gomez created by Norwalk General Hospital's EHR.
-Having found several documents (lab results, radiology reports, a discharge summary, etc.), Dr. Suwati chooses first to view Mary's radiology reports.
+Having found several documents (lab results,

+1430 radiology reports, a discharge summary, etc.), Dr. Suwati chooses first to view Mary's radiology reports.
 Having read the reports, she discards them.
 However, Dr. Suwati reads the discharge summary and then saves it to Mary's record in the local EMR.

-In this scenario of health information exchange, the primary player (Dr. Suwati) has three principal objectives: find patient records available from external systems, view a selection of those records, and incorporate a select number of those records to her local system.
-This sequence of actions is repeated continually in the healthcare setting.
-To address this very common scenario, IHE has created the MHDS Profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.
+In this scenario of health information exchange, the primary player (Dr. Suwati) has three principal objectives: find patient records available from external systems, view a selection of common scenario, IHE has created the MHDS Profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.